Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights

 \textbf{Weak Supervision.} Weak supervision is a framework to construct labeled datasets by combining multiple noisy label estimates~\cite{ratner2016data, ratner2017snorkel, ratner2019training, fu2020fast}.
-These estimates can come from sources such as heuristic labeling rules, domain knowledge, or pretrained models~\cite{huang2024alchemist, huang2023scriptorium}, often encoded as labeling functions.
-Labeling functions' outputs are modeled and aggregated to produce probabilistic labeling decisions~\cite{ratner2016data}.
+These estimates can come from sources such as heuristic labeling rules, domain knowledge, or pre-trained models~\cite{huang2024alchemist, huang2023scriptorium}, often encoded as labeling functions.
+Labeling function outputs are modeled and aggregated to produce a probabilistic labeling decision.
 Weak supervision has demonstrated success in diverse domains~\cite{hooper2020cut, fries2019weakly, khattar2019multi, roberts2022autows, shin2021universalizing}.
-Most prior works focus on weak label aggregation to construct datasets.
-Grad-Mimic leverages it for a new purpose: \textit{modeling each sample's utility assessments for a combined filtering decision}.
+Prior works focus on weak label aggregation to construct datasets.
+We adopt it but for a new purpose: \textbf{\textit{modeling accumulated sample utility assessments for a combined selection decision}}.